omkar-vitb/safal-mess-demand-forecaster/README.md

 - **Step 3.** Is it exam week? (y/n): n
 - **Step 4.** Is holiday nearby? (y/n): n

-**5.** The following table will be created which will help mess staff to know how much food need to be prepared.
+**5.** The following table will be created which will help mess staff to know how much food needs to be prepared.
 =============================================
   Predicted Demand — Lunch (Wednesday)
 =============================================